atbcb/usab-uswds/_tad/rad-x.md

     <div class="tablet:grid-col">
       <h5>Issue</h5>
       <img class="img-large center" src="../images/text-perception-issue.jpg" alt="Instructions for use with grey text on a grey background, making it hard to distinguish.
 A grid of colors and text that are too similar to one another, making it hard to distinguish the copy from the color backgrounds"> <span class="grid-line text-italic">Poor color combination; instructions with poor legibility</span>
-      <p>Information can be provided with inappropriate color contrast.
+      <p>Information can be provided with poor color contrast.
 It can be challenging to perceive key information.</p>
     </div>
     <div class="tablet:grid-col">
       <h5>Recommendation</h5>